tanyaweaver/python-dev-accelerator/_sources/lectures/pyramid_day2.txt

         </body>
     </html>

-Let's now create a template such that our index shows a list of journal entries, showing only the title and the date of creation.
+Let's now create a template such that our index shows a list of journal entries.
+We'll show only the title and the date of creation.
 In ``learning_journal_basic/templates/`` create a new file ``list.jinja2``:

 .. code-block:: html+jinja